 The Department of Environment and Science (DES) monitors sea-surface temperature (SST) anomalies in key regions of the Pacific Ocean over autumn, winter and spring, and provides objective outlooks for summer (November to March) rainfall on this basis.
-Based on the evolving SST pattern in the Pacific Ocean leading up to summer, the Science and Technology Division of DES considered that the probability of exceeding median summer (November to March) rainfall was higher than normal across Queensland.
+Based on the evolving SST pattern in the Pacific Ocean leading up to summer, the Science Division of DES considered that the probability of exceeding median summer (November to March) rainfall is higher than normal for most of Queensland.

 The most closely monitored driver of Queensland rainfall is the El Niño-Southern Oscillation (ENSO) phenomenon.
-Climate scientists monitor several ENSO indices, including the atmospheric Southern Oscillation Index (SOI) and SST anomalies in the Niño 3.4 region of the central equatorial Pacific Ocean.
-As anticipated, the current ‘La Niña’ phase of ENSO has persisted through summer (December to February), with the SOI* remaining quite positive (+7.7) and the SST anomaly in the Niño 3.4 region** remaining cooler than average (-0.9°C).
-March to April is generally a time when El Niño and La Niña events break down and new events form.
-This period, which is known as the ‘autumn predictability gap’, might therefore see SOI and SST anomalies moderate.
+Climate scientists monitor several ENSO indices, including the atmospheric Southern Oscillation Index (SOI) and SST anomalies in the central equatorial Pacific Ocean.
+Associated with the ‘La Niña’ climate pattern, the most recent three-month average value of the SOI* was quite positive (+13.5 for December to February) SST and the corresponding three-month average SST anomaly in the Niño 3.4 region** was cooler than average (-0.7°C).
+However, the monthly Niño 3.4 anomaly weakened (from -0.8°C in December to -0.4°C in February).
+Going forward, March to April is generally a time when El Niño and La Niña events break down and new events form.
+This period, which is known as the ‘autumn predictability gap’, might therefore see currently strong SOI and cooler than average central equatorial Pacific SST anomalies moderate.

 For more information, please contact Ken Day at: firstname.lastname@example.org